vibeRunner/scrapyard/README.md

 # scrapyard
 The results of messing around with Python.
 Tests, smaller projects, silly ideas.
 (small note: In case you would like to *for some reason*  use my crappy code, feel free to do it.
-Just don't do it commercially and include my nick in the credits.)
+Just don't do it commercially and include my nick and repo link in the credits.)

 -----
 ## [consoleGames](consoleGames)